Lyra constellation lies in the northern sky. It represents the lyre, a musical instrument with strings used in antiquity and later times.

 Delta-1 Lyrae is a binary star system with an orbital period of about 88 days.
 The components have apparent magnitudes of 5.569 and 9.8.
 The separation between the two stars is very small and they form a spectroscopic binary.
 The system is approximately 1,100 light years distant from the Sun.

-The primary star is a blue-white dwarf with the stellar classification of B2.5 V. It is twice as hot and much brighter than the Sun.
+The primary star is a blue-white dwarf with the stellar classification of B2.5 V. It is twice as hot as the Sun and much brighter.
 The companion is an orange giant of the spectral type K2III, which makes it brighter and larger, yet cooler than the Sun.